RobertoPrevato/jekyll-now/_posts/2017-10-23-Comparing-Linux-hosted-to-Windows-hosted-ASP-NET-Core-applications-in-Azure-Application-Service-Plan.md

 ## Analyzing AB output

 About 250K successful requests were submitted for _Hello World_, _1KB_ scenarios, while between 110K and 70K for _10KB_ and _100KB_ scenarios.
 Numbers are not exact because sometimes the Azure infrastructure closes the connection ("connection reset by peer"), but number of analyzed requests is high anyway. **Do not pay** particular attention to absolute values below: they make sense relatively to each other, since they depend on the client as well as on the server.
+Results below are obtained using a wi-fi connection.

 | Host | Scenario | RPS (mean) | 95% within ms |
 |--------|-------|--------|-------|